nagelpat/pcf-workshop/README.md

 1) Install the CF CLI
 Download and install the Cloud Foundry Command Line Interface (CF CLI): [Download](https://github.com/cloudfoundry/cli#downloads) and make sure it works: `cf help`

-**Note:** If you don't have admin priviledges on your machine, [download](https://github.com/cloudfoundry/cli/releases) the appropriate binary.
+**Note:** If you don't have admin privileges on your machine, [download](https://github.com/cloudfoundry/cli/releases) the appropriate binary.

 2) *Optional* install and configure Java 7 (or later) https://java.com/en/download